 Cigarette smoking is the world's leading cause of preventable poor health and premature death1.
-In Scotland, tobacco use is associated with over 13,000 deaths (around a quarter of all deaths) and around 56,000 hospital admissions every year2.
+The latest figures show that, in Scotland, tobacco use is associated with over 10,000 deaths and around 128,000 hospital admissions every year2.
 Although smoking prevalence in Scotland has decreased gradually over time, reducing smoking further remains a priority for improving health in Scotland.

-The chart below shows the trend in proportion of adults saying they smoke between 1999 and 2013.
-Smoking prevalence has declined from 30.7 per cent of adults in 1999 to 23.1 per cent in 2013.
-The rate has remained at around 23 per cent each year since 2011.
+The chart below shows the trend in proportion of adults saying they smoke between 2003 and 2015.
+Smoking prevalence has declined from 31% of adults in 2003 to 21% in 2015.

 View chart data